Please be aware of our COVID-19 Guidelines and Polices.

-Give your kids the skills they need to succeed in preschool and beyond!
+Give your kids the skills they need to succeed in school and beyond

 STAR Institute's school readiness program is designed to enhance your child's skills and build on their strengths to prepare them for a school environment.
 Our goal is to provide a supportive, therapeutic group program that allows your child to build the confidence, self-esteem, self-awareness and maintain the regulation they need to transition to the school setting.

-More targeted skills include using the potty and basic hygiene, participating in snack time, sitting in a spot during circle time, and communicating their basic needs and advocating for themselves.
+More targeted skills include using the potty and basic hygiene, participating in snack time, sitting in a spot during circle time, improving fine, gross, and visual motor skills, as well as communicating their basic needs and advocating for themselves.
 Our occupational therapists have extensive training in sensory integration approach and the DIR/Floortime methodology, both of which focus on the child's capacity to regulate and communicate.
-In addition to the goals above, our ultimate goal of the school readiness program is to be joyful because learning, playing and growing is FUN!
+In addition to the goals above, our ultimate goal of the school readiness program is to be joyful because learning, playing, and growing is FUN!